octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 make build-deps
 ```

 You may encounter a "switch" error: You can ignore it.
-You may encounter failures in the processes for the `make build-deps` command.
+You may encounter failures in the processes of the `make build-deps` command.
 In that case, just re-type the command to re-initiate.

 ### Compile sources